davidyaha/graphql-redis-subscriptions/README.md

 const pubsub = new RedisPubSub();
 ```

-Now, implement your Subscriptions type resolver, using the `pubsub.asyncIterator` to map the event you need:
+Now, implement your Subscriptions type resolver, using the `pubsub.asyncIterable` to map the event you need:

 ```javascript
 const SOMETHING_CHANGED_TOPIC = 'something_changed';